immunomind/immunarch/README.md

 ## Help the community

-Have an aspiration to help the community build the ecosystem of scRNAseq & AIRR analysis tools?
+Aspiring to help the community build the ecosystem of scRNAseq & AIRR analysis tools?
 Found a bug?
 A typo?
-Would like to improve a documentation, add a method or optimise an algorithm?
+Would like to improve documentation, add a method or optimise an algorithm?

 We are always open to contributions.
 There are two ways to contribute: